 Question: What do you think about Canada abstaining at United Nations on the anti-Israel resolution, changing recent trend of Canada voting against such biased resolutions?

 Answer: Sometimes abstaining is based on the detailed wording of the motion.
 Having said that, abstaining is much better than voting in favour and I am disappointed that a democracy cannot support the only TRUE democracy on the Asian continent, not only the Middle East.

 "Trump is a bully and doesn't respect his staff.
 Trudeau is soft and tries to please everybody.
 He only wears the fancy socks to get attention."

-——— Written by Joseph Finkle, former Senior Consultant, NATIONAL Public Relations
+——— Joseph Finkle is a former Senior Consultant at NATIONAL Public Relations